Security and Privacy in the U-M Google Environment

 M+Google Core Services are covered by the university's Google Apps for Education agreement with Google and provide a secure environment for maintaining or sharing the university's sensitive unregulated data, as well as some kinds of sensitive regulated data.
 M+Google Additional Services are not covered by this agreement.
 To learn which M+Google Services are Core Services and which are Additional, see the M+Google List of Services.

 The distinction is important because the Core Services have certain privacy protections that are not found when using the Additional Services, which are not protected by U-M's agreement and may be subject to individualized data mining and advertising.

 Almost all of the information found in Google Safety Center applies to M+Google Core services.
 However, there are some important differences between Google Apps for a general consumer audience and M+Google, the enterprise version under contract with U-M. For example, account holders using M+Google Core services will not see any advertising.
 In addition, two-step verification is not currently available in the M+Google environment.

 Sensitive University Data and U-M Google

 U-M is responsible for all regulatory requirements, whether it stores its data locally or in the cloud.
 While M+Google is appropriate for most communication and collaboration, the sensitivity and regulatory status of information and data must be carefully considered before storing data in the M+Google environment.

 Faculty, students, researchers, and staff need to assess whether federal and state laws, contractual obligations, and/or grant restrictions limit the ability to maintain institutional or research data in M+Google Apps.
 You can see at a glance whether it is is permissible or not to store or share a specific data type in a U-M or external vendor cloud services using the Sensitive Data Guide To IT Services.

 Users who work with certain types of regulated data do not receive M+Google Mail and Calendar.
-They do have access to M+Google Drive and other collaboration tools, but must always be cognizant of the Proper Use Policy and Sensitive Regulated Data Standard when using those tools.
+They do have access to M+Google Drive and other collaboration tools, but must always be cognizant of the Responsible Use of Information Resources Policy and Sensitive Regulated Data Standard when using those tools.